psychemedia/middle-english-romances/havelock-the-dane.md

 Brod in the sholdres, ful wel schaped,
 Thicke in the brest, of bodi long;
 He semede wel to ben wel strong.
-" Deus !" hwat Ubbe, " qui ne were he knith?
+" Deus!" hwat Ubbe, " qui ne were he knith?
 I woth, that he is swithe with!
 Betere semede him to here
 Helm on heued, sheld and spere,